Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Introduction:

+A different (but related) complexification approach is the use of the complex Langevin equation~\cite{Parisi:1983mgm, Damgaard:1987rr, Aarts:2008rr}.
+Here field space is not deformed, but rather enlarged into the full complexified field space.
+However, there are some serious issues with the applicability of the complex Langevin approach to fermionic sign problems~\cite{Mollgaard:2013qra, Aarts:2017vrv, Seiler:2023kes}.
+This is not surprising, as the formal justification for the correctness of the approach breaks down near zeros of the fermionic determinant~\cite{Aarts:2009uq, Aarts:2011ax}.
+It also turns out that there is a strong overlap between the regions of complexified field space explored in the complex Langevin and thimble approaches but with some important differences, discussed in Refs. ~\cite{Aarts:2014nxa,Boguslavski:2024zqf}.
+We are not going to discuss this connection further in this manuscript, and focus only on contour deformation approaches instead.

-Most research has focused on this practical issue: finding more efficient ways to identify the thimbles or at least to approximate them.
+A lot of research has been focused on the practical issue of finding more efficient ways to identify the thimbles or at least to approximate them.
 In Ref.~\cite{Alexandru:2015sua}, the holomorphic flow equation was proposed.
-In this approach, a fictitious flow-time $t$ is introduced, and the integration manifold is continuously deformed as $t$ increases.
+In this approach, a fictitious flow time $t$ is introduced, and the integration manifold is continuously deformed as $t$ increases.
 In the large-$t$ limit, the deformed contour asymptotically approaches the union of the relevant thimbles.
-While this method provides a systematic path toward the thimbles, in practice large flow-times often lead to a reemergence of the original thimble approach: the dominant contributions of the different thimbles emerge by flowing small disjoint parts of the original integration contour, leading to ergodicity or overlap problems.
+Which thimbles are relevant and also the direction of integrating over them depend on the initial contour.
+While this method provides a systematic path toward the thimbles, in practice large flow times often lead to a reemergence of the original thimble approach: the dominant contributions of the different thimbles emerge by flowing small disjoint parts of the original integration contour, leading to ergodicity or overlap problems.
 Later, Ref.~\cite{Tanizaki:2017yow} proposed a different flow equation to generate integration manifolds.
-These flow equations avoid blow-up at finite flow-time, but as they also tend to the thimbles, the ergodicity problems remains.
+These flow equations avoid blow up at finite flow time, but as they also tend to the thimbles, the ergodicity problem remains.
 To mitigate these problems, several approaches have been proposed~\cite{Fukuma:2017fjq, Fukuma:2020fez}.
-The common feature of these approaches is to use information from different flow-times (e.g. by parallel tempering in the flow-time parameter).
-Since smaller flow-times do not yet have the mentioned ergodicity problems, they can allow for transitions between the regions around the different Lefschetz thimbles.
+The common feature of these approaches is to use information from different flow times (e.g. by parallel tempering in the flow time parameter).
+Since smaller flow times do not yet have the mentioned ergodicity problems, they can allow for transitions between the regions around the different Lefschetz thimbles.